SYMPHONY NO. 2

 Anthony studied music performance at Northwestern University and continued his musical studies at Yale University where he studied orchestral conducting with Lawrence Leighton Smith and Otto Werner Mueller.
-In addition, he studied education at East Tennessee State University where he had to opportunity to study voice and choral conducting with Thomas Jenrette and wind conducting with Roxanne Haskill, the retired director of the Marine Music Program.
-He also received guidance from Cliff Colnot, W. Francis McBeth, and Frank Battisti.
+In addition, Anthony studied applied voice and choral conducting with Thomas Jenrette and wind conducting with Roxanne Haskill, the retired director of the Marine Corps Music Program.
+He also received guidance and inspiration from Cliff Colnot, David Webb, Lafe Cook, W. Francis McBeth, and Frank Battisti.
 He resides in Los Angeles and Palm Springs.

 +1.646.620.9100 - Office